 In an era of increased attention towards cybersecurity, fiber optic is touted as a cost-effective way of instantly increasing your Internet security.

-There are many factors that can cause outages when an organization is reliant on copper cable-based Internet.
+There are many factors that can cause outages when an organization is reliant on coax cable-based Internet.
 Temperature fluctuations, severe weather conditions, and moisture can all cause a loss of connectivity.
-Old or worn copper cable can even present a fire hazard, due to the fact it carries an electric current.

 Additional reliability concerns associated with cable include risks of interference from electronic or radio signals.
-Additionally, copper wires are accessed in the building by telephone company personnel and sometimes they can make mistakes and fiddle with the wrong wires.
-Also, copper wires all go back to the telephone company Central Office where disconnections can happen.
-Fiber is typically independent of the phone company, their equipment, and their termination points.
+Additionally, coax wires are accessed in the building by cable company personnel and sometimes they can make mistakes and fiddle with the wrong wires.